Home

 Prognosis

 One-third to one-half of men with Peyronie's disease improve without treatment.
-Other men have mild symptoms (such as mild curvature or decrease in erections) that can be tolerated and that do not interfere with sexual activity, so they choose not to seek treatment.
 Only a minority of men eventually will require surgery.

 Peyronie's disease never develops into cancer or other serious conditions.